Bolivian Workers' Center

 Traditionally a demanding, confrontational organization, the COB has had a difficult relationship with every Bolivian president since the 1950s.
-More recently, it played a significant role in the series of demonstrations that brought down President Carlos Mesa (2005).
+More recently, it played a significant role in the series of demonstrations that brought down President Carlos Mesa in 2005.
 The COB currently supports nationalization of Bolivian natural gas reserves and opposed water privatization during the 2000 Cochabamba protests.
 In 2010 it led a brief national march that led to pension reform and in April 2011, it organized a twelve-day general strike for higher wages.

 The COB represents about two million Bolivian workers, bringing together workers from various branches of industry and public services as well as consultation with many peasants' and indigenous leaders, such as Felipe Quispe.

 Structure and leadership

 The COB is led by a National Executive Committee, which is regularly elected in Ordinary Congresses of the organization, which are held every few years.
 The leading figure is the Executive Secretary, followed by the General Secretary.
 Other members of the National Executive Committee are also named secretaries, each with a designated area of responsibility.
 Leadership rank within the National Executive Committee has long been allocated by assessing the sector's power and militancy.
 Since this Fifth Congress, this has been based on: union density (the percentage of workers in the sector who are unionized); degree of emancipation from private property, through nationalization or cooperatives; and history of combativeness, revolutionary tradition, political consciousness, and solidarity with other sectors.
 In practice, the Executive Secretary has always been from Bolivia's mining sector.

 The current Executive Secretary of the COB is Juan Carlos Huarachi, a miners' union leader in Huanuni, Oruro, who was elected at the XVII National Congress, held in Santa Cruz de la Sierra, in February 2018.
 Prior executive secretaries include:

 While the National Executive Committee represents the COB, its powers are subordinate to National Congresses (Ordinary and Extraordinary gatherings of member unions) and to National Ampliados (smaller gatherings of union representatives).

 The unions that are part of the COB are affiliated into Federations (typically representing a single sector, such as factory workers or peasants, within one of Bolivia's departments), which are grouped into (usually national) Confederations by sector.